Orla Mining (ORLA)

 Jason Simpson, President and Chief Executive Officer

 Mr. Simpson is a mining executive with over 28 years of experience in operations leadership, mining engineering, and project construction.
-He joined Orla Mining in 2018.
-Most recently, he served as Chief Operating Officer of Torex Gold Resources for nearly six years, where he oversaw the successful construction and operation of the ELG Mine in Mexico.
-Prior to Torex, Mr. Simpson spent 11 years at Vale, concluding his tenure as General Manager of the Labrador Operations (Voisey's Bay).
-He also gained global multi-commodity experience working at McIntosh Redpath Engineering on mining studies for companies including Barrick, Freeport McMoran, CVRD, Rio Tinto, and Falconbridge.
-Mr. Simpson holds dual degrees in Mining Engineering from the Technical University of Nova Scotia and in Physics from Dalhousie University.
+Prior to joining Orla Mining in November 2018, he served as Chief Operating Officer of Torex Gold Resources for nearly six years, where he oversaw the successful construction and operation of the ELG Mine in Mexico.
+Mr. Simpson also spent 11 years at Vale, holding various roles of increasing responsibility and culminating in his position as General Manager of the Labrador Operations (Voisey's Bay).
+He previously worked at McIntosh Redpath Engineering on mining studies for major companies including Barrick, Freeport McMoran, CVRD, Rio Tinto, and Falconbridge.

 Etienne Morin, Chief Financial Officer